TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/identity-server.md

 ## Email Options

 The Identity Server can be configured with different providers for sending emails.
-Currently the `sendgrid` and `smtp` providers are implemented.
+Currently the `sendgrid`, `smtp` and `dir` providers are implemented.

 - `is.email.provider`: Email provider to use